xcp-ng/xcp-ng-org/docs/guides.md

 ### Configure the Host

 Before enabling UEFI Secure Boot for guest VMs, first execute the `secureboot-certs` script.
-This tool downloads, formats, and installs the publically available `db` certificates from Microsoft.
+This tool downloads, formats, and installs the publically available `db` and `KEK` certificates from Microsoft.
 Note that it does *NOT* install the [dbx revocation list](#installing-the-revocation-list).

 From the XCP-ng CLI: